OpenDA-Association/openda-association.github.io/index.md

 OpenDA is an Open Source project.
 Contributions are welcome from anyone wishing to participate in the further development of the OpenDA toolset.

-### Summer school 2022
-The 2022 summer school on Data Assimilation and its applications in Oceanography, Hydrology, Risk & Safety and Reservoir Engineering will be held at Cluj Napoca, Romania from July 18th to July 29th 2022.
-This summer school targets primarily students and researchers at an early stage of their career with/without previous experience in data assimilation.
-For more information about the summer school, please click [here](https://data-assimilation.com/).

 ### Features of OpenDA

 * Data-assimilation methods